dalaoshe/DjangoRESTImageTag/README.md

 		}
     }
 ```
-4. restart `nginx` and start `uwsgi`:
+4.restart `nginx` and start `uwsgi`:
 ```
 ~:$ sudo service nginx restart
 ~:$ ./run_as_server.sh # start uwsgi by `uwsgi.ini`
 ```
-5. then, you can check the REST API and login `Django admin` in browser
+5.then, you can check the REST API and login `Django admin` in browser